Nov 20 2024 /

 10 common accounting tasks that can be automated

 The beauty of automation is that it can be applied to a broad range of accounting tasks in different ways.
-In this section, we’ll highlight ten real-world examples of how automation can be implemented in your accounting practice.
+Here are ten real-world examples of how automation can be implemented in your accounting practice.

 1. Bank reconciliation